severalnines/ansible-clustercontrol/README.md

      port: "3306"
  ```

 - List of the database nodes hostnames or IP address for this database cluster.
+For MySQL Replication, the first node is the master.
 Every value in the `nodes` section can have the following fields:
   * `hostname` - Hostname of a node (mandatory).
   * `hostname_data` - Optional hostname of a node to be used for sampling database statistics.
   * `hostname_internal` - Optional hostname of a node to be used for the cluster's internal data communication.
 ClusterControl should not use this to communicate with any of the nodes.